ewusiessel/code-institute-first-project/README.md

 The pages have been designed to feature a responsive navigational bar with placing of logo at the top left, the index page being the exception to the rule with the logo in the center of its page.
 The footers of every page has the copyright information and social media icons that will take a visitor to photographers' social media pages.

-The index page features a looped snippets of video footage presumably taken by the photographer and its purpose is to grab attention and give a emotional response to the viewer.
+The index page features muted looped snippets of black and white video footage presumably taken by the photographer and its purpose is to grab attention and give an emotional response to the viewer.

 <h4>Index</h4>
-The Index/Home page as mentioned earlier features a special video in black and white that autoplays and loops on mute.
+The Index/Home page as mentioned earlier features a special video that autoplays and loops on mute.
 This is also the case with all viewports and devices as it aims to maintain that emotional response regardless of where it is viewed.

 There is a simple <b>Next</b> button that ushers the viewer into the <b>Gallery</b> section of the website.